JDVila/MockLesson/Variables.md

 Java will absolutely yell at you if you use any of the following words to name things in your code:<br>
 <br>
 <img src="https://raw.githubusercontent.com/JDVila/MockLesson/master/reserved_words.png" alt="Reserved Words in Java" height="344" width="500">
+<h6>Don't be a hero - never use ne of these "Reserved Words" as variable names.